rudrajit15/rudrajit15.github.io/_pages/about.md

 <!-- Also, I'm a huge cricket lover (and a decent player too) as well as a passionate foodie-->

 I'm a first year PhD student in the Computer Science Department of UT Austin.
 I'm fortunate to be advised by Prof. Inderjit Dhillon and co-advised by Prof. Sujay Sanghavi.
 My main research interest is the design of efficient and provable machine learning and deep learning algorithms.
+In general, I like solving mathematical problems based on linear algebra, probability & statistics, optimization, etc. which are ubiquitous in machine learning.

 Previously, I was a dual degree (combined bachelor's and master's degree) student in the Department of Electrical Engineering, Indian Institute of Technology (IIT) Bombay.
 At IIT Bombay, I've worked under the guidance of Prof. Subhasis Chaudhuri on some probabilistically provable theoretical aspects of neural networks and algorithmic aspects of large-scale optimization for my final thesis.
 I was awarded the Undergraduate Research Award (URA-03) for exceptional work in my final thesis.

+You can check out my CV [here]({{ site.url }}/assets/CV_3_page.pdf).